Yemisirach/Clinic_recored/README.md

 Database Creation based on Schema Diagram is a project where a database has been created from the given schema Diagram.

-**[curriculum-databases-projects-template]** is a is a project showing schema diagram for a clinic.
+**[Clinic Record]** is a is a project showing schema diagram for a clinic.
 The database has to be created making SQLcommands.

 ## 🛠 Built With <a name="built-with"></a>